GoldToothRichards/GoldToothRichards/README.md

 # Hi there, I'm Jacob Crabtree 👋

-Welcome to my GitHub profile!
+Welcome to my GitHub page!

 I'm a developer, a blockchain & AI enthusiast, and a qualified nerd.
 I'm currently working as the Backend Engineering Lead at [Sizzle.gg](https://sizzle.gg).